 DIMA: Balance-Aware Distributed String-Similarity-Based Query Processing System

-Knowledge-Aware Similarity Join
+K-Join: Knowledge-Aware Similarity Join

 Similarity join is a fundamental operation in data cleaning and integration.
 Existing similarity-join methods utilize the string similarity to quantify the relevance but neglect the knowledge behind the data, which plays an important role in understanding the data.